-One of the newest Club Med resorts in Alpe d'Huez is also one of the most exciting.
+Club Med's resort in Alpe d'Huez is also one of the most exciting.
 Jump on the massive two-stage Grandes Rousses gondola and get ready to tackle the 16km Sarenne run – the longest black piste in Europe.
 Make it to the end with flair and give yourself a pat on the back.
 For the less experienced there are plenty of group lessons available to discover the joys of life on the board.

 When Italy meets France something special happens.
 La Rosiere is the scene of historical moments including Hannibal on his elephant marching towards Rome.
 You’ll love the ‘Espace San Bernardo’ ski area where 160 km of slopes are available for your snowboarding pleasure.
 Take in the joys of the Tarentaise valley as you try out runs that suit all abilities and a resort that offers the best in Alpine holiday experiences.

-Val d’Isere is a cosy resort and also the home to a championship level ski slope that regularly hosts major competitions.
+Club Med's first Exclusive Collection resort located in the mountains Val d'Isère is the home to a championship level ski slope that regularly hosts major competitions.
 That means it’s a great place for the experienced snowboarder to test their skills.
 In addition, the Vanoise national park is a top snowboarding destination and you’ll also be able to easily find an ESF instructor who can help you reach peak performance amongst the natural splendour.

 The iconic Mont Blanc is your neighbour at Les Arcs Panorama, this chic resort has truly stunning view.
 A snow park and boardercross means snowboarders have plenty of bespoke spaces to get active, under the watchful eye of a professional instructor if needed.
 Looking for a big challenge?
 The 2,000 vertical drop of the infamous ’Aiguille Rouge’ should give you all the thrills you’re seeking